Child Custody FAQ and Answers

 Can we agree to child custody in a separation agreement?

 Yes, and many people are able to agree to a custody schedule without going into court.
 This is often done by a separation agreement.
 We often do a consent custody order instead of using a separation agreement.
 If your state has you file a separation agreement and it becomes a court order then it is probably ok to use it.
 However, you should talk with an attorney to understand the difference.

 We don’t have a custody agreement and there isn’t a court order so who has custody of our child?

 You both do.
 Without an order from a judge or an agreement, you both share equal rights to the child.
 However, the informal arrangements you make can be broken or changed at the whim of either parent.
-It is also entirely possible (and legal) for the other parent to take the child out of the state without notifying the other parent.
-Although such behavior is definitely frowned upon, it’s not prohibited.
-This scenario is why it is so important to have a custody order signed by a judge that can be enforced.
+This causes uncertainty for both parents and children.

 Can my child decide who he/she wants to live with?

 Maybe.
 If your child has sufficient mental capacity to offer a reasoned opinion as to where he/she wants to live the Judge can hear from your child.
 In most states, a child’s wishes are to be considered but they are not controlling on the judge’s decision.

 If we can’t reach an agreement and we have to go to court how will the judge decide where our child will live?